Cyberpsychology Journal of Psychosocial Research on Cyberspace

 Since Specialization

-This network shows the specialization of papers published in Cyberpsychology Journal of Psychosocial Research on Cyberspace.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Cyberpsychology Journal of Psychosocial Research on Cyberspace.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Cyberpsychology Journal of Psychosocial Research on Cyberspace.

 Countries where authors publish in Cyberpsychology Journal of Psychosocial Research on Cyberspace